Vkaisang41/trivia-quiz-app/README.md

 ## Description

 The **Trivia Quiz App** tests your general knowledge using multiple-choice questions from the *Science & Nature* category.

-Features include:
+### Features

-- Randomly fetched quiz questions from an API
+- Randomly fetched quiz questions from a public trivia API
 - Multiple-choice format with shuffled answers
-- Immediate feedback on correct/incorrect answers
+- Immediate feedback for correct or incorrect responses
-- Live score tracking
+- Live score display after each question
-- Toggleable Dark Mode
+- Toggleable Dark Mode for low-light environments
-- Responsive design
+- Responsive layout for mobile and desktop screens

+>**Note**: When using dark mode, some question text may not appear clearly due to HTML entity encoding issues.
+It's best to use light mode for full visibility.

 ## Setup Instructions

-1. Clone this repository:
+1. **Clone this repository:**

    ```bash
    git clone https://github.com/vkaisang41/trivia-quiz-app.git
    cd trivia-quiz-app